 - Internship placement provider, Internship in Japan, offers an annual scholarship to international students looking to start an internship in Japan.
 For more information, please refer to the scholarship page on their website.

 The key to getting the most out of your internship abroad is to research all your options and be aggressive when applying for scholarships.

-- CEA Global Education offers a variety of scholarships, ranging from $500 to $3,000, which would be eligible for use on their internship programs, available in Spain, England, Czech Republic and China.
+- CEA Study Abroad offers a variety of scholarships, ranging from $500 to $3,000, which would be eligible for use on their internship programs, available in Spain, England, Czech Republic and China.

 - The Cultural Vistas Fellowship offers a full scholarship, including housing and airfare, for 12 U.S. students to intern abroad in Argentina, Germany or Singapore for the summer.
-Check out their program here.
+Read more on Cultural Vista's program listing.